Xunnamius/black-flag/examples/yargs-intro/README.md

 Extra chatty mode
 ```

-## Tell Users How to Use Your Options and Make Demands.
+## Tell Users How to Use Your Options and Make Demands

 `commands/area.js`: